-To enhance and improve the public realm and create a more coherent townscape through greater consistency of scale, height and roofline along the north side of Kingsway.

-70 Kemp Town; East Cliff; Valley Gardens; Old Town; Regency Square; Brunswick Town; The Avenues; Cliffonville; Old Hove; Pembroke & Princes and Sackville Gardens.

-Opportunities for tree planting and coastal habitat creation north and west of the Lagoon should be explored to soften the appearance of the A259, improve microclimate71 and provide shade and enhance biodiversity.
+- To enhance and improve the public realm and create a more coherent townscape, that respects its adjoining context, through greater consistency of scale, height and roofline along the north side of Kingsway. - Opportunities for tree planting and coastal habitat creation north and west of the Lagoon should be explored to soften the appearance of the A259, improve microclimate86 and provide shade and enhance biodiversity. - The National Cycle Route 2 is of strategic importance and the council will review and seek to improve areas of the route that are below national standards.